Rowvia template

 What is the Claims reports template for?

 It is a starting setup for processing similar documents or text sources into a table.
-Rowvia prepares one row per source and columns based on this template.
+Rowvia prepares one row per primary source by default, keeps related attachments with it when useful, and creates columns based on this template.

 Can I add custom columns?